-The "Urban Spaces"-Project will revolve around these and many other questions.
-In lectures, discussions and workshops, participants will interactively learn about the challenges and opportunities of modern urban design and together find solutions for a better way of living together.
-Topics such as architecture, sustainability, social spaces, public art, photography and much more will be addressed.
+Our "Urban Spaces" project revolved around precisely these questions.
+In lectures, discussions and workshops, participants interactively learned about the challenges and opportunities of modern urban design and together found solutions for better coexistence.
+Topics such as architecture, sustainability, social spaces, public art, photography and much more were addressed.

 © Goethe-Institut What comes to your mind when you think about your own city?
 Which emotions come up?
 Which attributes would you link with your city?

 As part of our Urban Spaces project, we invited you to participate in our creative video campaign.
 You sent us great videos.
 Thank you very much.

 You can watch the final video by scrolling down the main Urban Spaces site.